 On this page:

 ADHD is a mental illness that affects the way a child behaves or acts.
-ADHD starts to cause a lot of problems before a child is seven years old.
+Symptoms of ADHD start before a child is 12 years old.
+Some symptoms may not be obvious or start to cause problems until the child is older as expectations at home and school increase and tasks become more complicated.

 If your child is living with this illness, they might have a hard time paying attention to what’s going on around them.
 Or they might make careless mistakes at school or struggle to organize things.
-This group of symptoms is called inattention.
+These examples fall into the inattention category of symptoms.
 Your child may also find it impossible to sit still.
 They may fidget often or look very restless.
-This group of symptoms is called hyperactivity.
 Your child might also have a hard time waiting in line or waiting for their turn.
-This group of symptoms is called impulsivity.
+They may shout out answers at school or jump into games at home when it isn’t their turn.
+These examples fall into the hyperactivity and impulsivity category of symptoms.

-There are different types of ADHD based on the group of symptoms that causes the most problems.
-But most children have at least some symptoms from all of the groups.
+There are different types of ADHD based on the group of symptoms that causes the most problems, though most children have at least some symptoms from all of the groups.
+A child who experiences a lot of symptoms from the inattentive group will look differently than a child who experiences a lot symptoms from the hyperactivity and impulsivity group.
+The stereotype of ADHD as a child who can't sit still isn't very accurate.

 My child has a hard time following instructions